Volume 14, Issue 2 (Spring 2024) PTJ 2024, 14(2): 125-136 | Back to browse issues page

 Before starting the study, we debriefed the participants about the intervention, the confidentiality of the results, and the right to withdraw at any stage of the research.
 Subsequently, written consent was obtained from them to participate in the study and participants’ information was collected using demographic questionnaires, a digital scale, and a digital meter (to accurately measure their height and weight and calculate their body mass index).
 To evaluate the posture of the subjects, the forward head and forward shoulder angles were measured by photogrammetric method and the kyphosis angle was accurately measured using a flexible ruler.
 The measurements were carried out by the main researcher at the health center of University of Tehran.
 During the intervention, the participants of the experimental condition received the educational intervention of the Alexander technique according to the predetermined protocol for six weeks.
 Alexander technique training sessions were held in a classroom with adequate space, ventilation, and light.
 The control condition was not subjected to any special education and training and the participants of the control condition were only evaluated in the pre-test and post-test.

 The goal of the Alexander technique training protocol was to increase body awareness, correct inappropriate movement habits, and help participants function correctly in daily activities.
 During the experimental condition, the participants were taught the Alexander technique using manual guidance, and verbal, visual, and proprioception feedback.
 In the first two sessions, we concentrated on the participants’ familiarity with the Alexander technique, explaining goals, and identifying their weak physical habits and inefficient movement patterns.
-In the following sessions, we instructed the participants about the following items: a) The correct way to hold the head, neck, and spine while sitting, standing, and walking; b) The correct way to sit and stand up; c) The correct way to sit and lift objects; d) The correct way to work in a bent position; e) The correct way to carry bags and equipment; f) The correct posture when writing and reading; g) The correct expressions of the face and eyes; and h) The correct way of breathing [
+In the following sessions, we instructed the participants about the following items: a) The correct way to hold the head, neck, and spine while sitting, standing, and walking; b) The correct way to sit and stand up; c) The correct way to sit and lift objects; d) The correct way to work in a bent position; e) The correct way to carry bags and equipment; f) The correct posture when writing and reading; g) The correct expressions of the face and eyes; and h) The correct way of breathing [28].
+During these sessions, the participants tried to familiarize themselves with the basic concepts of Alexander’s technique, including inhibition, primary control, and direction, in addition to correcting wrong body habits and improving movement patterns.
+They were also asked to apply the acquired knowledge in their daily activities.

 To obtain sufficient expertise for instructing the Alexander technique to the participants, the first author completed the necessary training (24 training sessions within 3 months) under the supervision of an Alexander technique expert and familiarized himself with the core principles of the technique.
 The training protocol for the current study was then designed by seeking advice from the certified expert.
-The Alexander technique protocol was applied by the participants under the direct supervision of the first author throughout the study (
+The Alexander technique protocol was applied by the participants under the direct supervision of the first author throughout the study (Figure 1).

 According to the designed Alexander technique protocol, the participants of the experimental condition completed 12 training sessions within 6 weeks (two sessions weekly).
 Individualized training sessions were conducted during the first four weeks for each participant.
 The participants attended group sessions instead of individualized sessions during the last two weeks of the interventions.
 Each individualized session of the Alexander technique was 40 min consisting of the following items: a) Examining body habits and patterns during various activities (5 min); b) Teaching and applying the basic principles of Alexander technique, including inhibition, primary control, and direction in various activities, such as sitting, standing, walking, studying, and lifting objects using tactile and verbal feedback (30 min); and c) Question and answer by the participants and teaching how to use the Alexander technique in daily activities (5 min).
 After completing eight individualized sessions within four weeks, the participants finalized their intervention phase by completing four 60-min group sessions within the remaining two weeks.
 The emphasis of the group sessions was on repeating and reminding the basic principles of the Alexander technique using minimal contact and verbal feedback to increase the participants’ independence for the practical use of the Alexander technique in daily activities.
 A total of 104 training sessions of the Alexander technique composed of 96 individualized training sessions and eight group training sessions were conducted throughout the experimental condition.
 All participants attended the sessions following the schedule and only one participant missed one of his individualized and one of his group sessions (total attendance rate=0.98).
 In the group phase of the intervention, the participants were divided into two separate groups (six participants in each group) to comply with the existing health protocols.